There are twelve types or species of “true” foxes in the genus Vulpes. In fact, foxes live all over the world except for Antarctica.

 Location: Southwestern US and Northern Mexico

-Adaptations: They live in arid areas and escape the heat by being nocturnal.
+Adaptations: Kit Foxes live in arid areas and escape the heat by being nocturnal.

-Diet: Omnivores and also scavengers.
+Diet: Kit Foxes are omnivores and also scavengers.
 They eat rodents and hares as well as a variety of small birds, eggs, and insects.
 They will also eat some garden plants and will steal tomatoes from gardens.
 Kit foxes cache their food.

-Fun Facts: Very small fox and weighs only 3 – 6 pounds.
+Fun Facts: The Kit Fox is a very small fox and weighs only 3 – 6 pounds.
 A sub-species, the San Joaquin kit fox is on the Endangered species list.
 Continued population decline is from the loss of habitat in California.
-Scientists are using GIS to evaluate ideal habitats for foxes and humans.

 Pale Fox (Vulpes pallida)